caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 ![image](images/paperui9.jpg)

-**Result:** The YamahaReceiver Binding dialogue will open, allowing you to enter/edit the name.
+**Result:** The YamahaReceiver Binding dialouge will open, allowing you to enter/edit the name.

 ![image](images/paperui10.jpg)